roth-hex-lab/roth-hex-lab.github.io/content/authors/doruk/_index.md

 ---

-Hafize is an MSc student at the Department of Informatics, Technical University of Munich (TUM).
-She is a student assistant at the Professorship for Machine Intelligence in Orthopedics / Human-Centered Computing and Extended Reality Lab at TUM, where she supports various research projects.
-Prior to this, she received her bachelor’s degree in Computer Engineering from Middle East Technical University (METU).
-During her studies, she gained industry experience at BEKO R&D Center.
+Doruk is an MSc student at the Department of Informatics, Technical University of Munich (TUM).
+He is a student assistant at the Professorship for Machine Intelligence in Orthopedics / Human-Centered Computing and Extended Reality Lab at TUM, where he supports various research projects.
+Prior to this, he received a bachelor’s degree in Computer Engineering from Middle East Technical University (METU).
+During his studies, he worked as a Game Developer on multiple projects and gained valuable industry experience.